vkadu68/Library_Manegment_Sys/README.md

 ## Credits
 This project was developed by Vedant Kadu as part of Database management course at New Jersey Institute of Technology.
 Special thanks to Dimitri Theodoratos for their guidance and support.

-License
-This project is licensed under the MIT License.
-Feel free to use and modify it for your own purposes.